tsegaterefe/Estimating-Time-Series-Averages-from-Latent-Space-of-Multi-tasking-Neural-Networks/README.md

   * self.First_time_train to 1 if the a selected model type is to be trained from scrathced.
 However, if it is to be loaded, set this parameter to 0 given the directory indicated by the *self.Model_save_path* has the proper weigth values.
   * Finally, leave the remaining parameters to default values except the self.batch_size and self.Epoch which could be configured to a desired value.
 * After performing the necessary configurations, run the *Warping_Reg_Net_Main* script to start the training and estimation process.
 The *Warping_Reg_Net_Main* will create folders in the path indicated by the self.Model_save_path parameter for every UCR dataset listed in *Dataset_List.csv*.
 Morover, in the same path, an excel file is created to store the 1NCC accuracies for each UCR dataset and for each repeated training and estimation session associated with a given UCR dataset.

+# Research Funding

+ This research was conducted under the Ethio-France PhD.
+Program which was financed by:
+ * The former Ethiopian Ministery of Science and Higher Education (MOSHE)
+ * The French Embassy to Ethiopia and African Union.

+We would like to acknowledge both parties for their generous contributions.